open/close all folders

 - Whether or not Nero from Devil May Cry is Vergil's son is a matter of much debate.
 So far the idea has been confirmed by an official artbook, the official novelization by the game's lead writer as well as a statement by a translator but only strongly implied in-game.
 A part of the fanbase that vehemently opposes the idea frequently invokes this trope against any of the evidence.

 - In The Elder Scrolls, the two main writers of in-game books of Ted Peterson (who was also lead designer of the first game and lead producer of the second) and Michael Kirkbride, sometimes post new lore on the forums.
-While not officially canon (since most of it isn't in the games themselves), it is seen as such by some fans.
+While not officially canonical (since most of it isn't in the games themselves), it is seen as such by some fans.
 A collection of the works can be found here.

 - The Harpuia gender mixup in the Mega Man Zero series was the result of this, where false information came from an official source (Capcom of America) but not the official source (the creators).
 For the record, he's male.
+Many attribute the confusion, at the time, to Capcom's decaying quality in translation, spotty proofreading (of their manuals, sites, and sometimes in-game scripts), and a lack of communication between branches.

 - For the Fallout series we have the Fallout bibles, compiled by Chris Avellone before Bethesda gained the rights to the setting and made Fallout 3.
 These documents are a hodgepodge of early development ideas, concepts which did not make it into the game and Avellone's own pet theories, which are sometimes contradictory.
 Avellone himself was one of several designers for Fallout 2 and had no involvement with the first game.
-Nevertheless, some fans consider everything mentioned in the bibles to be canon.
+Nevertheless, some fans consider everything mentioned in the bibles to be canonical.
 It probably doesn't help that the use of the term "bible" is inaccurate here; In TV land a "bible" is a brief document put together by a show's creators containing the immutable basics of the setting and characters as a guide for guest screenwriters.
 The Fallout bibles are not.

 - Troy Baker, the voice actor for Kanji from Persona 4 stated that he was told by the voice director to act as if Kanji were gay, and has admitted that he personally believes the character is indeed homosexual.
-This has led to a number of people, including Extra Credits, taking that as canon, even though the official Word of God is that Kanji's sexuality is deliberately ambiguous.
+This has led to a number of people, including Extra Credits, taking that as canonical, even though the official Word of God is that Kanji's sexuality is deliberately ambiguous.

 - There's no official word on Wingul's sexuality in Tales of Xillia, but his English voice actor, Kaiji Tang, has said that "his is the love story in the game" and occasionally reblogs sad Gaius/Wingul fanart on his tumblr.